rwndy/course-web-fullstack/modules/setup-2/README.md

 We will use some helpful browser extensions like:

-* [Adblock Pro](https://chrome.google.com/webstore/detail/adblock-pro/ocifcklkibdehekfnmflempfgjhbedch): to block ads, obviously
+* [Adblock](https://chrome.google.com/webstore/detail/adblock/gighmmpiobklfepjocnamgkkbiglidom): to block ads, obviously
-* [Markdown Preview Plus](https://chrome.google.com/webstore/detail/markdown-preview-plus/febilkbfcbhebfnokafefeacimjdckgl): to read markdown file in the browser
+* [Markdown Preview Plus](https://chrome.google.com/webstore/detail/markdown-preview-plus/febilkbfcbhebfnokafefeacimjdckgl): to later read markdown file in the browser

 ---